another project WORLDVIEW worldview theme copyright 2008 Home

 I believe that assessing economic health must necessarily factor in environmental health.
 Economic analyzes must not 1) ignore loss of natural capital -- soil, fish, biodiversity, fossil fuels, etc--or fail to depreciate resources as they’re used up or polluted; 2) pretend that waste has no ill effect; 3) put no value on natural beauty.
 Very efficient industrial activities that resemble natural processes with matter recycling in closed systems should be “winners”; wasteful ones should also be economic “losers”.
 Use of Earth’s “commons” --air, water, land, soil, trees, minerals, etc--should be regulated so that the right to use the commons is linked to responsibility to protect it.
 Markets (some based on “cap & trade”) providing incentive for environmental good & investment in restoring / protecting natural capital should be encouraged.

-Related Words, Beliefs, Background -- 47 entries
+Related Words, Beliefs, Background -- 47 entries Songs! self-test Discussion from The Worldview Literacy Book

 More to Explore -- Worldview Theme #40: Environmental Economics

-Environmental Economics (from online encyclopedia)
+Ecological Economics (from online encyclopedia)

 Environmental Ethics (from online encyclopedia)

-Environmental Impact Assessment (from online encyclopedia)
+Environmental Finance (from online encyclopedia)

 Carbon Capture and Storage (from online encyclopedia)